-School: The School of Architecture and Landscape Architecture
+School: School of Art and Architecture

 Stephen has an education in construction engineering, architecture and environmental studies.
 His academic interests include sustainable and environmental architectural design, with a particular emphasis on energy and carbon emissions, and the health impacts of indoor environments.
 Stephen is the Director of ArchiLab, the Faculty's Architectural Science and Technology Laboratory, a state-of-the-art facility for assessing the environmental and sustainable issues associated with building design in the three broad areas of lighting, acoustics and comfort.
 ArchiLab is active in research, teaching and consultancy.